onionpancakes/chassis/README.md

 Values of `clojure.lang.IDeref` and `clojure.lang.Fn` are dereferenced at serialization.
 Functions are invoked on their zero argument arity.

-Whether or not if this is a good idea is left to the user.
+whether or not this is a good idea is left to the user.

 ```clojure
 (defn current-year []